 While best-selling author Seth Godin has authored more than 15 books (Free Prize Inside, Linchpin, Purple Cow), we consistently refer back to Tribes as our favorite.
 If you’re a leader looking to mobilize an audience (think employees, customers, investors, readers) around a central idea or want them to take a particular course of action, then this Godin book will provide the blueprint for you.

 Soundview subscribers get in-depth summaries of the key concepts in best-selling business books (like the books listed above) delivered to them every week!
 Take your career to new heights by staying up-to-date with the trends and ideas affecting business leaders around the globe.
-Download a free sample now.
+Sign up today and save 15%.